Get Found, Make Money With Google Ads

 6. Use Geolocation Targeting To Show Ads In Specific Areas

 Another AdWords optimization strategy that you can use to ensure your ads only appear to qualified customers is Google’s location targeting tools.
-Google AdWords location targeting is not perfect, but it a powerful approach to reach the right demographic.
+Google Ads location targeting is not perfect, but it a powerful approach to reach the right demographic.

 For example, if you sell winter apparel like gloves and hats, you will only want to show your ads to customers in cold climates.
 You would not want to show ads in Florida or other warm climates because customers do not need your services in these types of areas.

-Also, you will want to use location targeting to optimize your Google AdWords based on service location.
+Also, you will want to use location targeting to optimize your Google Ads based on service location.
 If you are an HVAC company that services customers within a 40-mile radius from your store, then you will want to limit your ads to only show in that 40-mile service area.
 Customers looking for HVAC services and click on your ads but live outside that 40-mile radius will drive up costs and lead to many missed leads since you can’t work with them.

 It’s easy to specify the locations that you want your ads to show.
 Click through the campaign level settings and type in zipcodes, states, or city names to cater to who will see your ads throughout the day.